Patsy Mckie Pride of Manchester

 The Manchester Evening News reported; After her son was shot dead amid spiralling gang violence in Manchester, Patsy set up ‘Mothers Against Violence’ to help keep other young people safe.

 Patsy’s youngest son Dorrie was killed in August 1999, weeks before he was due to start a sports and leisure course at college.
 The 20-year-old was not directly involved in gangs and had never been in trouble with the police.
 Patsy set up Mothers Against Violence to support other mothers whose children were victims, or are at risk of gang violence, Mothers Against Violence is now in its twentieth year, and provides mentoring, educational awareness of gun and knife crime, counselling and support for young people to find work or start businesses.

-Patsy was honoured with many other Pride of Manchester Award winners, which included Bryn Hughes whose daughter PC Nicola Hughes was murdered in 2012.
+Patsy was honoured with other Pride of Manchester Award winners, this included Bryn Hughes whose daughter PC Nicola Hughes was murdered in 2012.
 Bryn a former prison officer could have crumbled after his daughter’s murder, but he did not.
-Bryn launched the PC Nicola Hughes Memorial Fund, raising money with challenges such as North Pole Marathon in 2014 and the New York Marathon in 2016.
+Bryn launched the PC Nicola Hughes Memorial Fund, raising money with challenges such as the North Pole Marathon in 2014 and the New York Marathon in 2016.
 In 2019 Bryan is organising ‘A Run to Remember’.
 Bryn has already raised £300,000.
-Bryn and his family shared a table at the event with Patsy and her family and good friend.
+Bryn and his family shared a table at the event with Patsy and her family and a good friend.
 Bryn and Patsy were able to share in the experience together.
 MAV paid tribute to PC Nicola Hughes and many other victims of murder on 14th July 2018 at the 10th anniversary year of MAV’s Annual Event Making Children and Young People Matter.